The Iceberg/Freedom of Speech... Just Watch What You Say!: Background

-"This One's for Me" offers Ice's take on the rap scene and music industry.
-"The Hunted Child" is a first-person account of a scared young gangbanger on the run.
-The busy, multi-layered composition, with its scratched sirens and staccato drums, samples Public Enemy's "Bring the Noise".

-"What Ya Wanna Do" is a 9-minute party song featuring several members of the Syndicate, including a young Everlast, who became famous as a member of House of Pain.
-"Freedom of Speech" was one of the first raps to focus on the First Amendment and in particular attacked Tipper Gore's PMRC with unmistakable venom:

-The album ends with in "My Word Is Bond", featuring Syndicate members telling one exaggerated story after another against a looped sample of Slick Rick saying "Stop lying" from his song "La Di Da Di".

 Accompanying VHS

 The album was accompanied by a VHS entitled The Iceberg.
 This mixed footage of Ice-T's gigs with his own commentary.
 In the first section, he said that some of the footage was of poor quality because it was filmed on equipment from a pawnbroker or stolen from a mall.
 The video featured some footage of the Dope Jam tour, including Doug E Fresh, KRS-One and Kool Moe Dee.